Kombuisflat in Lewenborg.

 If he had them, Kennedy did an excellent job of hiding his communist sympathies.
 After, like a true puppet of the Military Industrial Complex, having grilled his opponent, Eisenhower, during the election campaign for neglecting America’s defences, making Eisenhower warn of the influence of the Military Industrial Complex at his farewell speech, he risked World War III with the Soviet Union during the Cuban Missile Crisis.
 Those geniuses at the John Birch Society saw through all that and found Eisenhower to be an even more dangerous radical leftist lunatic extremist.
 While conspiracy theorists, with their eyeballs glued to their computer screens, were busy analysing every move by every secret society and imagining countless others, the John Birch Society has taken over the United States, with a little help from Russia’s secret services, by making people believe these conspiracy theories.
 If that was the plot to destroy America, it has succeeded marvellously.

+Conspiracy thinking is more widespread in the United States than in the Netherlands.
+Acquaintances of mine who regularly visited the United States and spoke with Americans have confirmed it.
+And I could see it for myself on message boards.
 Conspiracy theories often relate to the facts, but if you investigate them, much would be unproven, inaccurate or wrong.
-Conspiracy theorists don’t mind.
+Conspiracy theorists don’t adhere to strict logic.
 Pizzagate may be a fabrication, but they claim the Epstein files prove it.
-That kind of logic appals the fact-checkers, but if you call conspiracy theories hunches rather than facts, they make more sense.
-Humans are political animals.
-They scheme all the time.
-We gossip and fabricate stories to hurt our opponents, so Pizzagate itself is also a conspiracy.
+Humans are political animals who scheme and plot, in secret if they can.
+If you call conspiracy theories hunches, they make more sense.
 We don’t know what’s going on, so getting the direction right is already a success.
-Yet, the conspiracy theorists aren’t paranoid enough because these secret dealings, as well as conspiracy theories, seem part of the ultimate psyop: God’s scheme to undermine trust in US society to make America go insane and ready for the messiah.
+Yet, the conspiracy theorists aren’t paranoid enough.
+There is a script.
+These secret dealings, as well as conspiracy theories, seem part of the ultimate psyop: God’s scheme to undermine trust in US society to make America go crazy and ready for the messiah.
 It made me think that MAGA stands for ‘Make America Go Apeshit’.

 Culture: selling versus convincing

 You may not buy the science of climate change because you don’t like taking public transport or eating less meat.
 And so, you buy into climate change denial.
 That makes you morally corrupt, but no problem, you can buy the story that Jesus died for your sins, and believing that will get you into heaven.
 That Jesus died for our sins is pretty unbelievable, and if you had been honest and truthful, you would have questioned your faith, which Western Europeans do more than Americans.
-Many Americans now genuinely believe that climate change is a hoax made up by governments to raise taxes, but that is because they believe what they want to believe, not because it is the truth.
+A large swath of Americans now genuinely believe that climate change is a hoax made up by governments to raise taxes, but that is because they believe what they want to believe, not because it is the truth.

 And so, despite the presence of a sizeable Roman Catholic minority, the moral conflict defining Dutch culture, the vicar versus the merchant, is ‘dominee versus koopman’ rather than ‘pastoor versus koopman.’
 It was the Protestant vicar, not the Roman Catholic priest, who objected to the merchant’s wicked deeds.
 The merchant was also a Protestant.
-This dualism still profoundly affects the Dutch, making the Netherlands a nation of merchants and vicars.
+This dualism still profoundly affects Dutch culture, making the Netherlands a nation of merchants and vicars.
 For a vicar, money can never be the highest good, while successful merchants are morally depraved, as greed drives them.
 The merchant usually prevailed, so the Netherlands became the wealthiest nation before the Industrial Revolution started.

-This morally perverse Protestantism didn’t prevail in North-West Europe.
+This morally problematic Protestantism also existed, but didn’t prevail in North-West Europe.
 Many of the least corrupt countries are there, while LGBTQ rights in these countries remain uncontested.
 Meanwhile, Catholic priests lived the good life, which the Dutch call ‘het Roomse leven’ or the Burgundian lifestyle.
 Jews, as Karl Marx observed, are amoral merchants, and this, rather than racism or religious bigotry, stands at the root of today’s anti-Semitism.
 Jews are often the merchants and usurers who buy the American politicians.
-It makes moral corruption in the United States a sensitive issue, most notably because anti-Semitism has led to the Holocaust.
+It makes the moral corruption in the United States a sensitive issue, most notably because anti-Semitism has led to the Holocaust.
 Now we are at the bottom of the manure pit.

 Idealism and realism